How can I find the passenger list of a ship?

 Use Form NATF 81or order online to obtain copies of inbound Federal passenger arrival manifests for ships and airplanes, 1820-1959.
 Passenger arrival and departure records dated post 1957 were filmed by the Immigration and Naturalization Service (INS) and the original paper records were not retained.

-What is the importance of the passenger list?
+What is the purpose of passenger list?